(a) Property, plant and equipment (including intangible assets)

 Cash flow hedges

 When a derivative is designated as a cash flow hedging instrument, the effective portion of changes in the fair value of the derivative is recognized in OCI and accumulated in other equity under cash flow hedging reserve.
 The effective portion of changes in the fair value of the derivative that is recognized in OCI is limited to the cumulative change in fair value of the hedged item, determined on a present value basis, from inception of the hedge.
-Any ineffective portion of changes in the fair value of the derivative is recognized immediately in Profit or Loss.
+Any ineffective portion of changes in the fair value of the derivative is recognized immediately in Statement of Profit and Loss.

 If a hedge no longer meets the criteria for hedge accounting or the hedging instrument is sold, expires, is terminated or is exercised, then hedge accounting is discontinued prospectively.
-When hedge accounting for cash flow hedges is discontinued, the amount that has been accumulated in other equity remains there until, for a hedge of a transaction resulting in recognition of a non-financial item, it is included in the non-financial item's cost on its initial recognition or, for other cash flow hedges, it is reclassified to Profit or Loss in the same period or periods as the hedged expected future cash flows affect profit or loss.
+When hedge accounting for cash flow hedges is discontinued, the amount that has been accumulated in other equity remains there until, for a hedge of a transaction resulting in recognition of a non-financial item, it is included in the non-financial item's cost on its initial recognition or, for other cash flow hedges, it is reclassified to Statement of Profit and Loss in the same period or periods as the hedged expected future cash flows affect profit or loss.

 (f) Impairment

 i.
-Impairment of financial instruments
+Impairment of financial assets

 The Company recognizes loss allowances for expected credit losses on financial assets measured at amortized cost.